Intellectual property in Singapore

 3. Know the cost of applying for a trade mark in Singapore and through the Madrid System

-4. Understand how to conduct a thorough search to make sure your trade mark hasn't already been protected in Singapore.
+4. Understand the importance of due diligence and preliminary searches.
+You'll need to conduct a thorough search to make sure your trade mark hasn't already been protected in Singapore.
+An IP professional can help you with this.

 How to apply